 This is a very important point that we cannot stress enough.
 It would be best if you were extremely gentle when handling these things.
-Plugs and jacks are delicate items.
-To fix them, if they are broken, you will need a soldering iron.
+Plugs and audio jacks are delicate items.
+To fix a bent headphone jack, if they are a broken headphone jack, you will need a soldering iron.

 The bent headphone plug should be replaced